bigramb0/rambo-itemcreation/README.md

 # rambo-itemcreation

-A simple soultion to creating items in your server without having to restart!
+A simple solution to creating items in your server without having to restart!

 Use the command /newitem and fill out the input form in the image below.